BirdeeHub/shelua/README.md

 ## Partial commands and commands with tricky names or characters

-You can use `sh` as a function to construct a command function, optionally pre-setting the arguments:
+You can call `sh` with a string as the first argument to construct a command function, optionally pre-setting the arguments:

 ``` lua